Your cookie preferences

 A: This is an example QR code you would find on your bill.
 Your bill's unique code contains information about your tariff and usage.
 Some apps can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.

 B: Your tariff name could quickly flag whether or not you're on your supplier's often expensive default tariff (standard variable tariff).
 OVO's standard variable tariff is called "Simpler Energy".
-You'll also need your current tariff's name for a comparison.
+You'll also need your current tariff's name to run a comparison.

 C: This is the date your current plan ends.
 After this point you'll be rolled onto a tariff chosen by your supplier, which could cost you more.
 You should switch again onto a fixed plan at this point to avoid overpaying.